Sam Greene (rugby union)

-Sam Greene (born 16 August 1994) is an Australian rugby union player.
-He is a fly-half for Toyota Jido Shokki in the Japanese Top League.
-He previously played for the Queensland Reds in Super Rugby and for Queensland Country in Australia's National Rugby Championship.
+Sam Greene (born 16 August 1994) is a professional rugby union player.
+He currently plays for the Shizuoka Blue Revs and the Japan national team as a fullback.
+Born in Australia, he previously played for the Queensland Reds in Super Rugby and Queensland Country in the National Rugby Championship (NRC).

 Early life and career

-Sam Greene was born in Brisbane.
+Sam Greene was born in Brisbane, Queensland, Australia.
 He attended Anglican Church Grammar School until 2009 before moving to the rival Brisbane Grammar School in 2010.

 Greene was a talented athlete in the pool and on the track, breaking school records in each, but shone on the cricket and rugby fields.
 He represented the BGS First XI and First XV for each of his three years at the school, winning Sportsman of the Year in both 2011 and 2012.

 Greene played understudy to Australian Schoolboys flyhalf Grant Davies in 2010 and 2011, representing the Queensland Schoolboys in 2011 as a fullback.

 It was not until 2012 that Greene received the opportunity to take the reins of the First XV, going head to head with star flyhalves like The Southport School's Mitch Third (Canberra Vikings NRC 2015), St. Joseph's College, Gregory Terrace's James Dalgleish (Brisbane City NRC 2015), Brisbane Boys' College's Josh Bowen (Brisbane Bronco's U20s 2014-) and St. Joseph's Nudgee College's Paddy James (Brisbane City NRC).

 Greene's precise kicking from hand and from tee helped Brisbane Grammar win seven from eight matches in the GPS Rugby season, including come-from-behind victories against BBC, Southport and Nudgee.
 In the final round of the 2012 season Greene helped deliver Brisbane Grammar its first outright Premiership since 1972.
 Greene would go on to represent the Australia A Schoolboys rugby team in 2012.